Jesualdo Ferreira

-Manuel Jesualdo Ferreira (born 24 May 1946) is a Portuguese football manager who currently manages Zamalek in the Egyptian Premier League.
+Manuel Jesualdo Ferreira (born 24 May 1946) is a Portuguese football manager.

 In a managerial career of over forty years, he was in charge of all of his country's Big Three and had his greatest successes at Porto, where he became the first manager to win three consecutive Primeira Liga titles and also lifted the Taça de Portugal twice.
 He won two Egyptian Premier League titles and as many national cups at Zamalek, as well as a Qatar Stars League title and three domestic cups at Al Sadd.
 Additionally, he managed Angola and teams in Morocco, Spain, Greece and Brazil.

 Coaching career

 Early career

 Born in Mirandela, Ferreira moved to Angola at early age but later returned to Portugal due to the Angolan War of Independence.
 He then played as a midfielder for Ovarense's youth setup, but retired at the age of 20 to obtain his coaching qualifications.
 After studying in Lisbon at the Superior Institute of Physical Education (he later would work there as a teacher), he joined the Portuguese Football Federation in late 1974 to work with the youth categories.

 In 1979, Ferreira joined Benfica as a youth football coordinator.
 In 1981 he started his career as a manager, taking over Rio Maior of the Segunda Divisão, and later worked at fellow league team Torreense for two seasons before being appointed manager of Primeira Liga side Académica de Coimbra in 1984.

 Ferreira was dismissed from Académica after matchday seven with the balance of one victory and six defeats, being replaced by Vítor Manuel who led the team to a final seventh-place position.
 He also coached Atlético CP and Silves before returning to Torreense in 1986; the following year, he rejoined Benfica as new manager Toni's assistant.

 In 1989, after a short stint in charge of the Angola national team (where his first name was spelled as Gesualdo), Ferreira returned to Torreense for a third spell.
 He later worked at Estrela da Amadora while also being one of Artur Jorge's assistants at the Portugal national team; the club, however, was relegated to Liga de Honra in the 1990–91 season.
 In 1992, after Toni was again appointed manager of Benfica, Ferreira joined his staff as his assistant.

 In 1994, Ferreira followed Toni to France, as the latter was appointed manager of Bordeaux.
 Both went to separate ways in 1995, as Ferreira took over Moroccan side FAR Rabat He led team to the Moroccan Throne Cup final, and subsequently worked as Portugal under-21 national team manager.